 Chile from north to south: Atacama, Santiago, and Patagonia

-In the north (Atacama, San Pedro), you'll have good signal in towns and hotels, but on excursions to the desert, Tatio geysers, or altiplanic lagoons, you'll lose data: normal, it's one of the most remote places on the planet.
-In the center (Santiago, Valparaíso, wine valleys), coverage is excellent with solid 4G/5G.
-In the south and Patagonia (Torres del Paine, Carretera Austral), the signal appears and disappears depending on the section: in towns there is coverage, in between there isn't.
-If your trip also includes neighboring Argentina, take a look at the Argentina eSIM or consider a regional plan that covers both countries to avoid switching.
+In the north (Atacama, San Pedro), you have good signal in towns and hotels, but on excursions to the desert, Tatio geysers, or altiplanic lagoons, you'll be without data: normal, it's one of the most remote places on the planet.
+In the center (Santiago, Valparaíso, wine valleys), coverage is excellent with reliable 4G/5G, even in the Metro, although in the deepest sections of some lines, the signal takes a few seconds to return after surfacing.
+In the south and Patagonia (Torres del Paine, Carretera Austral, Chiloé), the signal appears and disappears depending on the section: in towns there is coverage, in between there isn't.
+If your route continues beyond Chile, there's no need to change plans at every South American border: take a look at our guides on eSIM for Peru and Machu Picchu or eSIM for Colombia if your itinerary continues through those countries.

-For Torres del Paine, let your people know that you'll be out of reach in sections.
-It's not the eSIM: it's that there's no mobile network there from anyone.
-Take advantage of the WiFi at the refuges to send signs of life.
+For Torres del Paine, warn your people that you will be unreachable in sections.
+It's not the eSIM: it's that there's no mobile network there.
+Use the refuge's WiFi to send signs of life.

-Activating the eSIM is the easiest part of the whole process and takes 1 minute.
-The ideal is to have it ready from home, with WiFi, to arrive in Chile already connected.
+Activating the eSIM is the easiest part of the whole process and takes only 1 minute.
+Ideally, you should get it ready from home, with Wi-Fi, so you arrive in Chile already connected.
 Here's a summary:

-- Purchase your Chile eSIM and receive the QR by email instantly.
+- Purchase your Chile eSIM and receive the QR code instantly via email.

-- Before traveling, with WiFi, go to Settings and add the data plan by scanning the QR.
+- Before traveling, with Wi-Fi, go to Settings and add the data plan by scanning the QR code.

 - Label the eSIM as "Chile Data" and leave your home line for calls/SMS.

-- Upon landing, activate data roaming for the eSIM and that's it: internet.
+- Upon landing, activate data roaming for the eSIM and you're all set: internet.

-If something gets stuck (which rarely happens), it's usually because you tried to install it in the country without WiFi, or because your phone doesn't support eSIM.
-You can find details on how to activate an eSIM and, if you get a code error, on solving the QR scanning error.
-Spanish-language support is available 24/7 if you need a hand during your trip.
+If something gets stuck (which almost never happens), it's usually because you tried to install it in the country without Wi-Fi, or because your mobile doesn't support eSIM.
+You have the detailed step-by-step instructions, with screenshots, in how to install an eSIM.
+Spanish-speaking support is available 24/7 if you need a hand during your trip.

 Can I use the Chile eSIM in Argentina as well?

 With a Chile-only eSIM, no: it covers Chilean territory.
-If you're going to cross the mountain range, it's convenient to also buy the Argentina eSIM or choose a regional South America plan that includes both countries.
+If you're crossing the Andes, it's more convenient to also buy an Argentina eSIM or choose a regional South America plan that includes both countries.
 This way, you don't change plans when crossing the border and continue to have data.

 Does the eSIM work in San Pedro de Atacama and Patagonia?

 In the towns and hotels of San Pedro and Patagonia, you will have a signal.
-On excursions to the desert, geysers, or remote routes in Torres del Paine, there is no coverage from any carrier.
-It's not an eSIM fault: these are areas without a mobile network.
+On excursions to the desert, geysers, or remote routes of Torres del Paine, there is no coverage from any operator.
+This is not an eSIM malfunction: these are areas without a mobile network.
 Download offline maps beforehand.

 Do I keep my Spanish number when using the eSIM in Chile?

 Yes.
-The eSIM carries data and your home SIM card remains active for calls and SMS (useful for bank codes).
+The eSIM handles data, and your home SIM card remains active for calls and SMS (useful for bank codes).
 This is the dual SIM function.
-Just set data through the eSIM and leave your Spanish line without data to avoid roaming charges.
+Just set data usage to the eSIM and leave your Spanish line without data to avoid roaming charges.

 When do I activate the eSIM, before or upon arrival in Chile?

-Install it at home with WiFi before flying: scan the QR and it will be saved.
-The connection to the Chilean network activates automatically upon landing when you turn on data roaming for that eSIM.
-This way, you arrive with internet without having to look for WiFi at Santiago airport.
+Install it at home with WiFi before flying: you scan the QR code and it's saved.
+The connection to the Chilean network automatically activates upon landing when you turn on data roaming for that eSIM.
+This way, you arrive with internet without searching for WiFi at Santiago airport.

-Is an eSIM better or should I buy an Entel or WOM SIM in Chile?
+Is an eSIM better or should I buy an Entel or WOM SIM card in Chile?

-For a trip, the eSIM wins in convenience: you activate it beforehand, without paperwork, stores, or in-person prepaid registration.
-A local SIM might be slightly cheaper in pure data, but you lose time and sometimes they ask for identification.
-For long stays, consider the SIM; for tourism, eSIM.
+For a trip, an eSIM wins in convenience: you activate it beforehand, without paperwork, stores, or in-person prepaid registration.
+A local SIM card might be slightly cheaper for pure data, but you lose time and sometimes they ask for identification.
+For long stays, consider the SIM card; for tourism, eSIM.

 Conclusion

-Chile is best explored with a mobile phone in hand: maps from north to south, reservations, Uber, and WhatsApp.
-With an eSIM, you're connected from minute one, you keep your number, and you forget about stores and expensive roaming.
+Chile is a country to be explored with your phone in hand: maps from north to south, reservations, Uber, and WhatsApp.
+With an eSIM, you'll be connected from minute one, keep your number, and forget about stores and expensive roaming.
 Just remember that in the desert and deep Patagonia, there's no network from anyone, so plan with offline maps.
 Get your Chile eSIM ready before boarding and land with real internet.